ravisangote/git-github/README.md

 # git-github
-This is github first session
+This is github first session.